standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 <!-- note to reviewers - context = CIMPL, reserved words are ticked not bolded  -->
 * If no binding strength is specified, the binding is assumed to be `required`.
 * When further constraining an existing binding, the binding strength can stay the same or be made tighter (e.g., replacing a `preferred` binding with an `extensible` or `required` binding), but never loosened.
 * Constraining may leave the binding strength the same and change the value set instead.
-However, certain changes permitted in CIMPL may violate [HL7 FHIR profiling principles](http://hl7.org/fhir/R4/profiling.html#binding-strength).
-In particular, HL7 FHIR will permit a `required` value set to be replaced by another `required` value set only if the codes in the new value set are a subset of the codes in the original value set.
+However, certain changes permitted in CIMPL may violate [FHIR profiling principles](http://hl7.org/fhir/R4/profiling.html#binding-strength).
+In particular, FHIR will permit a `required` value set to be replaced by another `required` value set only if the codes in the new value set are a subset of the codes in the original value set.
 For `extensible` bindings, the new value set can contain codes not in the existing value set, but additional codes _should not_ have the same meaning as existing codes in the base value set.

 The syntax for binding is different depending on whether the binding is in an `Element` or another class (`Abstract`, `Entry`, or `Group`).